elmuhn/baxter_demo/README.md

 This project aims to develop an API for providing a well defined way of starting and stopping the Baxter as well as switching between demos on it.
 The API is extensible for adding new demos and can be used with different user interfaces(e.g keyboard, graphic user interface).
 To test, some of the demos in baxter_examples package are executed.

 ## 2. Tools

-### 2.1 SMACH
-[SMACH](http://wiki.ros.org/smach) is a python library for constructing hierarchical state machines.
+*[SMACH](http://wiki.ros.org/smach) is a python library for constructing hierarchical state machines.
 In this project, it is used to provide a smooth work flow, and to handle complex communication protocols behind the scene.

 ### 2.2 smach_viewer
 [smach_viewer](http://wiki.ros.org/YAML%20Overview) is a GUI for especially debugging.
 It also pprovides an introspection of the statuses of each state in a SMACH construction.